Why become a College in the Schools teacher?

 **NOTE: If you are applying to teach a CITS Foreign Language class, you will need to complete an oral proficiency exam and also schedule a classroom observation with the UMD Faculty Liaison before submitting the application packet.
 Please contact us at [email protected] for more details.

 The application packet is reviewed and approved (or denied) by the UMD Faculty Liaison, UMD Department Head, UMD College Dean, and the UMD Executive Vice Chancellor of Academic Affairs.
 The entire application review time is approximately four weeks.
 The UMD CITS Coordinator will notify the applicant and the high school principal when the review process is complete along with approval status.
+Please apply by April 15th to be considered for the following academic year.
+Late applications may be accepted.

 CITS Teachers who have been approved are UMD Teaching Specialist faculty members.